|Nutrition Facts (per serving)|

 |Total Fat 55g||70%|

 |Dietary Fiber 2g||8%|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

-This recipe for Pierogi Lasagna is from Michael Symon, James Beard Foundation Award-winning chef, author and owner of several restaurants in Cleveland, Ohio, and Detroit.
+This recipe for Pierogi Lasagna is from Michael Symon, James Beard Foundation Award-winning chef, author, and owner of several restaurants in Cleveland, Ohio, and Detroit.
 He also appears regularly on the Food Network and The Chew on ABC-TV.
 Symon is of Greek, Sicilian, and Eastern European heritage, so this fusion of an Italian dish made with a Polish twist is an example of how the chef rolls.
 Symon and esteemed chef Mario Batali offered recipes for a Super Bowl party score in Parade magazine.
 But you really don't have to wait for a championship football or World Cup soccer game to try this tasty casserole.
-I make a similar dish using real lasagna noodles and call it Easy Pierogi Casserole.
+Make a similar dish using real lasagna noodles and call it easy pierogi casserole.
 Symon gives directions for making his own noodles.